Today, we will answer the question – when is hacking illegal and legal?

 4. Fake WAP

-Hackers use fake Wireless Access Points software to trick their victims into believing they are connecting to a wireless network.
+Hackers use fake Wireless Access Points software to trick their victims into believing they connect to a wireless network.

 5. Bait and switch

-The hacker tricks unsuspecting victims into believing they are clicking on adverts by buying a web space and placing malicious links that download malware to the victims’ computers when clicked on it.
+The hacker tricks unsuspecting victims into believing they are clicking on adverts by buying a web space and placing malicious links that download malware to the victims’ computers when connected.

 Commonly Used Hacking Techniques